bytesByHarsh/Male-Female-Voice-Recognition/README.md

 *Go button*  -  After the selection from source button to finally select the file name shown in box, press this button

 Another way is directly writing the address of that file and pressing *Go button*.

+In the Message box where in the "Upload New File" is shown provides step by step procedure and errors made by the user while selecting the file and processing it further.

+*Generate Graph* - Generates the FFT graph of that audio file.

+**Calculate** - This button calculate the frequency using the algo proposed and using the inbuilt algo.
+Also it tells the gender.

+Note- Even though the frequecy do not match, the gender predicted is almost same in all the test cases.